RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-workloads.md

 EOF
 ```

-You should see VirtualMachine object is created.
+You should see VirtualMachine object is created:

 ~~~bash
 virtualmachine.kubevirt.io/rhel8-server-ocs created